stefanochang/In-Memory-Spatial-DB/README.md

 The code is written in C++ with a common interface that brings all different modules together.
 In future, more modules can be implemented if the standard integration norms are followed.
 These standards are briefly described below in Integration modules section and more details can be found in the integration document.
 The data used for the application is obtained from http://spatialhadoop.cs.umn.edu/datasets.html

-### How It Works
+## How It Works
 The system is composed of four main modules, namely query processing (src/query-processing/README), data storage (src/data-storage/README), spatial indexing (src/spatial-partitioning-indexing/README) and data partitioning indexing (src/data-partitioning-indexing/README).
 The approach to the project was to define the interface to each module prior to its development, and modify as necessary as the project begins to come together.
 All modules are communicating with each other as necessary, and is not controlled by a master module who takes the input and output of each module and passes it along until the query is completely executed.
-For example, the query processing team

 ## Installation
 The code is written in C++.
 To run the code version 6.3.0 or up is required.